nytimes/ice/README.md

 ### data-version

 Value to be appended to production asset urls when fetching.
 For example, given the version `2.1.1`, gettit will append `?r=2.1.1` to all assset urls.
 This is helpful to bust the cache for different release versions in production.
-The verion attribute is optional for development/debug mode, where gettit will auto-generate a unique id to append to asset urls when fetching to always avoid browser caching.
+The version attribute is optional for development/debug mode, where gettit will auto-generate a unique id to append to asset urls when fetching to always avoid browser caching.

 ### data-env-path